I’m what my grandmother used to call a “worry wort.”

 I don’t know if anything actually uses this archaic term anymore.

 But it does describe me.
 I tend to worry.
 A lot.
 Often about things that are never possibly going to happen.

-Through the years, my anxiety has gotten a better.
+Through the years, my anxiety has gotten so much better.
 Or maybe I’m dealing with it better.

-It’s not quite as intense as it was a decade ago.
-I’m thankful for that.
+It’s not nearly as intense as it was a couple of decades ago.
+I’m so thankful for that.

 Maybe anxiety has something to do with my upbringing.
 Or genetics.
 My mother worries a lot too.